Guruvayurappan: Regional myths

+King and the cobra

-An astrologer told a Pandya King that he was destined to die from a cobra bite on a particular day.
+An astrologer told a kerala King that he was destined to die from a cobra bite on a particular day.
 He was advised to go and pray before Guruvayurappan.
 The king spent years in meditation and prayer at the feet of the deity.
 One day, the King realized that the time of his death had passed.
 He came back to his palace and asked the astrologer why the prediction was wrong.
 The wise man showed him the mark on his left foot where the cobra had bitten him.
 Since the king was wholly absorbed in God, Who alone can dispense with fate, he did not feel the sting.
 In gratitude, the King built the temple at Guruvayur and set apart funds for the daily routine of the temple.

-Most of the current temple building dates to the 16th and 17th centuries, although rich devotees funded extensions and additions later.
+Most of the current temple building dates to the 16th and 17th centuries, although devotees funded extensions and additions later.
 The deepastamba (column of lights) was erected in 1836 by a devotee from Thiruvananthapuram.
 The temple has gopurams in the east and the west.
 The eastern gopuram has an inscription which refers to the town as "Gurupavanapura".
 The western gopuram was built in 1747.